Felice Piccolo

-Felice Piccolo (born 27 August 1983) is an Italian former footballer who played as a defender.
+Felice Piccolo (born 27 August 1983) is an Italian former professional footballer who played as a defender, currently a football agent.

 Career

 Juventus & various loans

 Piccolo started his football career with the Juventus youth team, although he did not make any appearances for the side and was loaned out to Serie C1 Tuscan side Lucchese in order to gain some first team experience.
 Piccolo scored once for the club and took part in 24 games.

 The 2003–04 season saw the player farmed out once more, this time to Serie B side Como (in co-ownership deal), being a regular in their first team and playing 35 times.
 As part of a co-ownership deal, Piccolo moved to Reggina the next year, for €1.25M.

 He then spent a brief spell on loan at Lazio in Serie A during 2005–06.
 Piccolo then returned to Juventus after the co-ownership deal with Reggina was resolved in Juve's favour for undisclosed fees.
 He was offered a 2-year deal which last until June 2008.
 In the 2006–07 Serie B campaign for the bianconeri, Piccolo played a total of seven matches.